caiquearaujo/Apache-Site-Setup/README.md

 6. Creates the vhosts configuration file to http and https website;
 7. Enables the websites and reloads Apache.

+## New in v1.1

+1. Filter each variable typed in the terminal;
+2. Setup the public folder creation as optional;
+3. A command to only execute somekind of tasks.
+For example: only changes permissions of folders or only create the folders.

 ## How to Use

 The bash script is really easy to use.
 There are some considerations about your parameters.
 Take a look: